 BMO has had common share buyback programs in place in each of the last three years and prior thereto.
-Our most recent program expired on December 1, 2010 and the Bank did not purchase any common shares thereunder.
-On October 27, 2010, we announced an intent to commence a new normal course issuer bid for up to 15,000,000 common shares subject to the approval of the Toronto Stock Exchange (the "TSX") and the Office of the Superintendent of Financial Institutions (Canada).
+Our most recent program will expire on December 15, 2011 and as at the date hereof the Bank had not purchased any common shares under such program, nor announced an intention to commence a new buyback program.